GoogleChrome/developer.chrome.com/site/en/blog/chromium-chronicle-16/index.md

 devices.

 **Google Update is the tool for managing desktop (Mac and Windows) client install and update processes.
-It’s not just for Chrome!** This tool serves updates via Auto-Update Server (also known as Omaha Server).
+It's not just for Chrome!** This tool serves updates via Auto-Update Server (also known as Omaha Server).

 On Windows, Google Update works both as an installer and updater for Google